-The reduction in sales of lighting products was caused by a reorientation of our business model.
+Our decision to reduce conventional sales of lighting products in favor of developing EMC relationships was caused by our perception of the lighting market in China.
 Recently we have been finding our standard lighting sales to be increasingly difficult due to competition.
 More and more competitors are entering into this market and lighting products are innovating rapidly.
 New lighting products, such as WIFI, mobile phone and internet controlled lightings, are becoming the new trend in the market.
 To gain competitive traction in these circumstances, we now focus the greater part of our sales effort on our program to generate lighting sales in connection with an energy management contract ("EMC").
 The EMC extends the payment term for the sale over the period when energy savings will allow the customer to recoup the cost of the lighting.
+Because the EMC promises our customer new lighting with no impact on the customer's cash flow, we are better able to attract customers away from our larger competitors.

-We entered into a number of EMC contracts during fiscal 2014 and during the three months ended August 31, 2014, and \$2,055,114 revenue from those contracts (79% of our lighting revenue) was recognized during the three months ended August 31, 2014.
+We entered into a number of EMC contracts during fiscal 2014 and during the nine months ended February 28, 2015.
+As a result, \$3,483,462 revenue from those contracts (50% of our lighting revenue) was recognized during the nine months ended February 28, 2015.
 However, unlike sales with conventional net-90 terms, the revenue from EMC sales is recorded over an extended period of time.
-For example, during the three months ended August 31, 2014, in addition to the \$2,055,114 revenue that we recorded, EMC sales caused the investment in sales-type lease item on our balance sheet to increase by \$1,585,544.
+For example, during the nine months ended February 28, 2015, in addition to the \$3,483,462 revenue that we recorded, EMC sales caused the investment in sales-type lease item on our balance sheet to increase by \$3,089,237.
 So changing our marketing focus to the EMC program, while slowing the growth of our lighting products revenue in the near term, will help us build a foundation for future profitability.